ssm-lab/simulator-energy-measurements/README.md

 ## FixedPeriodMeasurementStrategy

 This strategy periodically measures energy consumption in a fixed period.
-- `FixedPeriodMeasurementStrategy(outfile_name, data_folder)`: Initializes a new instance of the FixedPeriodMeasurement class.
+- `FixedPeriodMeasurementStrategy(path='Your_Path')`: Initializes a new instance of the FixedPeriodMeasurement class.
-  - `outfile_name`: The name of the output file where the measurement data will be saved.
-  - `data_folder:` The path to the directory where the output file will be stored.
+  - `path`: keyword argument indicate where the output data will be stored
 #### API Methods:
 - `set_duration(seconds)`: Sets the duration of each measurement period.
   - `seconds`: The duration of one measurement period in seconds.